chenjianjx/sep4j/README.md

     userList, spreadsheetOutputStream);
 ```

-You can even just the program generate a header map for you:
+You can even let the program generate a header map for you:
 ````java
 Ssio.save(User.class, userList, spreadsheetOutputStream);
 ````